Wednesday, December 16, 2009

 The Queen & Love

-An exhibition at The Queen’s Gallery, Buckingham Palace next year is set to challenge the popular image of Queen Victoria.
+LONDON.- An exhibition at The Queen’s Gallery, Buckingham Palace next year is set to challenge the popular image of Queen Victoria.
 Opening in March 2010, Victoria & Albert: Art & Love will focus on the period of Victoria’s marriage to Prince Albert, from the time of their engagement and the Prince’s untimely death in 1861.
 Through 400 works from across the entireent in 1839 to the Royal Collection, including paintings, drawings, photographs, jewellery and sculpture, Queen Victoria emerges as a romantic and open-minded young woman, a far cry from the dour widow of 40 years with which we are so familiar.

 The exhibition is the first ever to examine the couple’s shared enthusiasm for art, as well as their individual tastes.
 For Victoria and Albert, art was an important part of everyday life and a way they expressed their love for each other.
 Around a third of the objects in the exhibition were exchanged as gifts between the couple to mark special occasions.
 They range from the simple and sentimental, such as a beautiful set of jewellery in the form of orange blossom, to superb examples of early Italian painting, including Bernardo Daddi’s The Marriage of the Virgin, given by the Queen to the Prince for his birthday in 1846.